 Creek War Historic Issue Guide

 This issue guide immerses students in the decision-making process that Alabama’s Creek Indian tribe faced leading up to the Creek War of 1813 – 1814.
-The guide, designed for students as young as fourth grade, asks participants to consider the many challenges that faced the Creek Nation during this era, as well as the diversity of concerns within the Creek community regarding the conflict.
-Read more.
+The guide, designed for students as young as fourth grade, asks participants to consider the many challenges that faced the Creek Nation during this era.
+Learn more.

 This handbook offers educators a quick introduction on how to implement deliberation to enrich students’ understanding of their community’s history and their investment in their community’s future.
-The handbook also overviews the resources for deliberative, civic, and place-based education that are available free of charge to educators nationwide.
+The handbook also offers strategies and resources for implementing place-based deliberative learning in the classroom.

 Historic Decisions Create Citizens of Tomorrow